Stade du Hameau

-Stade du Hameau is the largest stadium in Pyrénées-Atlantiques in terms of capacity, ahead of the Stade Jean-Dauger in Bayonne and the Parc des sports d'Aguiléra in Biarritz.

-It is also the third largest stadium in the Nouvelle-Aquitaine region, behind the two Bordeaux stadiums of Matmut Atlantique and Chaban-Delmas.
+In terms of capacity, the Stade du Hameau is the largest stadium in Pyrénées-Atlantiques, surpassing the Stade Jean-Dauger in Bayonne and the Parc des sports d'Aguiléra in Biarritz.
+It also ranks as the third-largest stadium in the Nouvelle-Aquitaine region, just below the Matmut Atlantique and Chaban-Delmas stadiums in Bordeaux.

 Opening

-Stade du Hameau was built as a military stadium in order to accommodate the National Military Physical Training School that had to leave Paris at the beginning of WW2, at the initiative of Colonel de Fornel in 1948.
+Stade du Hameau was initially constructed as a military stadium to house the National Military Physical Training School, which had to relocate from Paris at the outset of World War II.
+Colonel de Fornel spearheaded this initiative, and the stadium was completed in 1948.

-The inauguration took place after WW2, on 9 October 1949.
-René Lehmann, head of sports at L'Aurore estimated the stadium's capacity at 100,000 seats, describing the stadium as an "architectural marvel", drawing a parallel with the Stade Olympique Yves-du-Manoir, which was in desperate need of investment at the time.
+The official inauguration of the stadium occurred after World War II, on October 9, 1949.
+René Lehmann, the head of sports at L'Aurore, estimated the stadium's seating capacity at 100,000, lauding it as an "architectural marvel."
+He drew a comparison to the Stade Yves-du-Manoir, which was in dire need of investment during that period.

-Papa Gallo Thiam beat the French high jump record held by Georges Damitio that day with 1m99.
-The athletes Étienne Bally and Étienne Gailly were present, as well as André Mourlon who failed to better his record.
+On that day, Papa Gallo Thiam achieved a notable feat by surpassing the French high jump record previously held by Georges Damitio, clearing 1.99 meters.
+Distinguished athletes like Étienne Bally, Étienne Gailly, and André Mourlon were also in attendance, with André Mourlon failing to break his own record.

-Colonel de Fornel died at the beginning of 1952 and the National Military Physical Training School was transferred to Antibes shortly afterwards.

-In 1957, the stadium was renamed the Colonel de Fornel stadium, as an homage to its creator.
+In 1957, the stadium was renamed in honor of its creator, becoming known as the Colonel de Fornel Stadium.

-Development

-In October 2015, François Bayrou, president of the Democratic Movement (MoDem) and mayor of Pau, presented plans for a renovation project with work starting March 2016 for delivery in September 2017.
-The Auchan Stand, now the new Teréga East Stand, was completely reworked to increase capacity from 2900 to 5500 seats while a completely new stand was built on the Northwest side of the field.

-When finished, the stadium increased capacity from 14,000 to nearer 18,500, with the cost of the work estimated at €15m.
-In 2020, Bayrou will build the final stand which would complete the enclosure.
-The structure's new capacity has yet to be revealed.